 Step 3: Now, cut the bell pepper, remove the stem, and discard the seeds.
 Cut into pieces.

 Step 4: Drain the softened chilies.
-Add the drained chilies, roasted bell pepper, tomato paste, garlic cloves, ground cumin, ground coriander, smoked paprika, ground caraway seeds, salt, and lemon juice to your blender or food processor.
-Blend this harissa paste either coarse or smooth.
-If the paste is too thick, slowly add more olive oil.
-A little water can also be used.
-Taste and adjust salt, lemon juice, or smoked paprika as desired.
-Transfer the harissa paste or sauce to a clean, airtight jar.
+Add them to your blender with roasted bell pepper, tomato paste, garlic cloves, ground cumin, ground coriander, smoked paprika, ground caraway seeds, salt, and lemon juice.
+Blend this harissa paste, either coarse or smooth.

-Tips for Harissa
+Tips for making Harissa paste

 How to use Harissa sauce or paste